Who is Danielle?

 I earned my Bachelor's degree in Psychology with a focus on Clinical and Counseling Psychology from Colorado State University, followed by a Master's in Counseling with a specialization in Marriage, Couple, and Family Therapy from MidAmerica Nazarene University.
 I'm a Licensed Clinical Professional Counselor (LCPC 04117) in Kansas.

-I use a strengths-based approach to help clients explore how their experiences, relationships, and emotions shape the way they feel and think.
+I use a strengths-based approach to help my clients explore how their experiences, relationships, and emotions shape the way they feel and think.
 I draw from evidence-based modalities such as Cognitive Behavioral Therapy (CBT), Emotion-Focused Therapy (EFT), EMDR, and trauma-informed care.

 The Meaning of Heartwood